 Delaware SOS VDA Outreach Update

-Beginning on February 22, 2020, outreach letters were sent stating that if a company declined to enter into the SOS’ Unclaimed Property Voluntary Disclosure Agreement Program (“SOS VDA Program”) the Delaware Department of Finance would issue an audit notice 60 days after the date the letter was mailed to the company.
+Earlier this year the Delaware Secretary of State’s (“SOS”) Office began sending letters to various companies identified as likely to be out of compliance with Delaware’s unclaimed property statutes.
+These outreach letters stated that if a company declined to enter into the SOS’ Unclaimed Property Voluntary Disclosure Agreement Program (“SOS VDA Program”), the Delaware Department of Finance would issue an audit notice 60 days after the date the letter was mailed to the company.
 Delaware’s laws provide that the Department of Finance cannot initiate new unclaimed property audits unless the SOS first notifies a company in writing that it has the option to enter into the SOS’ VDA Program.
 As a result, the notices were both invitations to the SOS VDA Program as well as the “first step” of the audit process.

 Impact of COVID-19